Sannati: Excavations

 Ashoka with his Queen, at Sannati (Kanaganahalli Stupa), 1st-3rd century CE.

 The words "Raya Asoko" in Brahmi script inscribed on the relief identify king Ashoka as the subject matter.

 Mythological references

 Sannati is the place where the Paduka of Goddess Chandralamba Parameshwari - Incarnation of Goddess Lakshmi - was brought.
 The Goddess came up to the banks of River Bhima at Hongunti, to save her devotee Chandravadani, wife of a rishi, held captive by the local king Setu Raya.
 Hingulambika temple is situated at Hongunti near Shabad town.
 The Goddess sent her Paduka from which emerged 5 bumblebees, which killed the evil king Setu Raya by drowning him in the Bhima River.
-Sannati Chandrala Parmeshwari and Hongunti Hingulambika are family deity of many Brahmin and Hindus families of Karnataka, Maharashtra, AP etc.
+Sannati Chandrala Parmeshwari and Hongunti Hingulambika are family deity of many Brahmin and Hindus families of Karnataka, Maharashtra, Andhra Pradesh, etc.

 Sannati is also the place where Rishi Markandeya meditated and composed parts of Markandeya Upanishad.
 A small temple has been renovated at the place where he is believed to have sat in meditation.
 It is said that Rishi Markandeya predates the arrival of Paduka of Chandrala Parmeshwari.